 OCSP responses conform to RFC6960 and RFC5019.

-OCSP responses are either:
+OCSP responses

-- Signed by the SSL Issuing CA that issued the Certificates whose revocation status is being checked, or - 2.
-Signed by an OCSP Responder whose Certificate is signed by the TrustFactory SSL Issuing CA that issued the Certificate whose revocation status is being checked.
+are signed by an OCSP Responder whose Certificate is signed by the TrustFactory SSL Issuing CA that issued the Certificate whose revocation status is being checked.
 In this case, the OCSP signing Certificate contains an extension of type id-pkix-ocsp-nocheck, as defined by RFC6960.